faizilham/msc-thesis/main/ch2_preliminaries.typ

 TODO: nodes explanation and transformation examples

+important explanations:
+- variable declaration can only be once per path & variable, i.e. no ancestor declaration / assignment
+- assignment always have at least 1 declaration ancestor
+- etc

 All AST constructs are transformed into the following CFG nodes.
 + Function start #cfg[start] and exit #cfg[exit]
 + Literal constant. #cfg("$e = <Lit>")